ibm-cloud-docs/containers/cs_storage_cos.md

       Note:
          1. It is always recommended to install latest version of ibm-object-storage-plugin chart.
-         2. It is always recommended to have 'kubectl' client up-to-date.
+         2. It is always recommended to have '{[kubectl]}' client up-to-date.
       ```
       {: screen}